-How to Write an Underdog Story Readers Will Cheer For
+How to Write an Underdog Story: 7 Steps with Examples

 - Tanya enjoys her career as a successful horse breeder.
 Until a valuable horse is stolen from a neighboring stable and she is a suspect.

 Write for fifteen minutes.
-When you are finished, post your work in the comments and be sure to provide feedback for your fellow writers!
+When you are finished, post your work in the practice box below and be sure to provide feedback for your fellow writers!